olgaliak/active-learning-detect/config_description.md

 - classes:
 This is a comma separated list of all classes that are being tagged.
 Please ensure that there are no spaces in the list and only commas are used to separate names.
 - ideal_class_balance
-This is a comma separated list of requested classes distribution in images being reviewed by human expert.
+This is a comma separated list of requested classes distribution in images being reviewed by the human expert.
 Example (for 2-class scenario):
 `ideal_class_balance=0.6,0.3,0.1`
 In this example:
-  60% of images that use will be reviewing will have at least one bbox with object class1,
+  60% of images that the human expert will be reviewing will have at least one detected object of type class1 (knots),
-  30%  images that have  bboxes for class  (defects),
+  30% of images will have at least one detected object of type class2 (defects),
-  10% of images get class "NULL" -- were neither knots nor defects were detected by the model.
+  10% of images will be of class "NULL" -- where neither knots nor defects were detected by the model.

 - filetype:
 This is the type of image file used.
 The format is a glob pattern, so *.jpg for a .jpg file or *.png for a .png file.
 Note that only JPEG or PNG filetypes can be used with tensorflow.